PX4/PX4-user_guide/en/ros2/px4_ros2_msg_translation_node.md

 ## Implementation Details

 The translation node dynamically monitors the topics and services.
-It then instantiates the countersides of the publications and subscribers as required.
+It then instantiates the counterside of the publications and subscribers as required.
 For example if there is an external publisher for version 1 of a topic and subscriber for version 2.

 Internally, it maintains a graph of all known topic and version tuples (which are the graph nodes).